Size-biased permutation of a finite sequence with independent and identically distributed terms: Asymptotics of the last fraction of the size-biased permutation

 \subsection{Historical notes on induced order statistics and successive sampling}

-Induced order statistics were first introduced by David \cite{david73} and independently by Bhattacharya \cite{bhat74}.
+Induced order statistics were first introduced by David \cite{david73} and independently by Bhattacharya~\cite{bhat74}.
 Typical applications stem from modeling an indirect ranking procedure, where subjects are ranked based on their $Y$-attributes although the real interest lies in ranking their $X$-attributes, which are difficult to obtain at the moment where the ranking is required.\footnote{One often uses $X$ for the variable to be ordered, and $Y$ for the induced variable, with the idea that $Y$ is to be predicted.
 Here we use $X$ for the induced order statistics since $X_n[k]$ has been used for the size-biased permutation.
-The role of $X$ and $Y$ in our case is interchangeable, as evident when one writes $X_iY_i = \epsilon_i$.} For example in cattle selection, $Y$ may represent the genetic makeup, for which the cattle are selected for breeding, and $X$ represents the milk yields of their female offspring.
-Thus a portion of this literature focuses on comparing distribution of induced order statistics to that of usual order statistics \cite{dayang77, yang77, nagada94, hall94}.
-The most general statement on asymptotic distributions is obtained by Davydov and Egorov \cite{egorov89}, who proved functional central limit theorem and functional law of the iterated logarithm for the process $S_{n,u}$ under tight assumptions.
-Their theorem translates directly into Theorem \ref{thm:fclt} for finite i.i.d s.b.p as discussed in Section \ref{subsec:fclt}.
-Various versions of results in Section \ref{sec:asymp}, including Theorem \ref{thm:fclt} are also known in the successive sampling community \cite{holst, rosen, gordon83, bnw, sen}.
-For example, Bickel, Nair and Wang \cite{bnw} proved Theorem \ref{thm:gc} with convergence in probability when $E_n$ and $F$ have the same discrete support on finitely many values.
+The role of $X$ and $Y$ in our case is interchangeable, as evident when one writes $X_n(i)Y_n(i) = \varepsilon_n(i)$.} For example, in cattle selection, $Y$ may represent the genetic makeup, for which the cattle are selected for breeding, and $X$ represents the milk yields of their female offspring.
+Thus a portion of this literature focuses on comparing distribution of induced order statistics to that of usual order statistics \cite{dayang77,yang77,nagada94,hall94}.
+The most general statement on asymptotic distributions is obtained by Davydov and Egorov \cite{egorov89}, who proved the functional central limit theorem and the functional law of the iterated logarithm for the process $S_{n,u}$ under tight assumptions.
+The functional central limit theorem for i.i.d. size-biased permutation is a special case of their results.
+Various versions of results in Section~\ref{sec:asymp}, including the functional central limit theorem, are also known in the successive sampling community \cite{holst,rosen,gordon83,bnw,sen}.
+For example, Bickel, Nair and Wang \cite{bnw} proved Theorem~\ref {thm:gc} with convergence in probability when $E_n$ and $F$ have the same discrete support on finitely many values.